wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

   ];
      gen_data['ettinculture'] = [
     'who joined the GREAT HORDE',
-    'who are worshipped as oracles of DEMOGORGON', 'who ask for a toll to use the road',
+    'who are worshiped as oracles of DEMOGORGON',
+    'who ask for a toll to use the road',
     'who guard a {noble}',
     'who are pet-things for feys',
     'who run an academy',
   ];
    gen_data['ettinproblem'] = [
-    'because they are blessed offsprings of ORCS', 'because they were two people cursed by a WITCH', 'because they are easily manipulated',
+    'because they are blessed offspring of ORCS', 'because they were two people cursed by a WITCH', 'because they are easily manipulated',
     'and known for their operatic duets',